 Hosting an office happy hour can be a great bonding experience for you and your employees – it’s a chance for your team to let their hair down without the pressures or dynamics of ‘work’ getting in their way of being able to connect with each other.
 Team happy hours can be a real crowd pleaser and can help individuals unwind after a tough work day.
 They are also a fun way to help reward hard work, and improve company culture and the work environment.
-That said, introducing alcohol to a work setting can carry some risks that you should be aware of.
-We’re here to help you identify those risks and mitigate them for a classy, comfortable happy hour.

 Get To Know Your Employees